bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 - With Nyla, it was found to occasionally be necessary to disable cross-stratum functionality.
-For example, when building something, it may be useful to ensure the build is not dependent across strata.  `strat` now supports `-l`/`--local` which disables cross-stratum functionality for its subcommand.
+For example, when building something, it may be useful to ensure the build is not dependent across strata.  `strat` now supports `-r`/`--restrict` which disables cross-stratum functionality for its subcommand.
-  For example, `strat -l arch make` will run arch's `make` such that this instance of `make` will only see arch's executables.
+  For example, `strat -r arch make` will run arch's `make` such that this instance of `make` will only see arch's executables.

 ## {id="bouncer"} bouncer (completion: 100%)